-- sexting, also called Youth Produced Sexual Imagery ('YPSI'), is the creation and sharing of sexualised images by people under the age of 18, usually via mobile phones and social media sites or direct messaging such as 'Snapchat' or 'WhatsApp'.
-Even for a child, making, viewing or sharing a sexual image of someone under 18 is a criminal offence, and can quickly become harmful behaviour.
-'Sexting' is thus a safeguarding issue and every instance must be referred to the DSL or Deputy DSLs, who will then follow the School's protocol (which is based on the UKCCIS guidance).
-Staff who suspect a sexualised image of a child is contained on an electronic device should not view the image, but should consider confiscation (while bearing in mind that the confiscation of one pupil's device may quickly affect the circulation of images amongst other children).
-Information for school staff on confiscation from pupils is given in the government's document Searching, screening and confiscation. - violence and physical abuse single or multiple instances of punching, hitting, jabbing, kicking, shaking, slapping, gripping, biting, hair pulling (etc) may well be abusive in the sense they cause harm, and staff should ensure they report every instance as a possible safeguarding issue.
-Staff should also be alert to potentially harmful initiation or 'hazing'-type violence and rituals, especially amongst boys, such as bed-flipping or the football-based game 'bums'. - bullying, racial abuse, and abuse based on gender, religion, culture, disability or special educational need (including online bullying through social networks, online gaming or mobile phones).
-Any form of bullying can become emotionally harmful, and thus abusive, in that like racial abuse and the other forms of abuse included here it can quickly have a profound effect on a young person's development or mental health.
-More detailed information on reporting bullying, and the point at which 'bullying' becomes 'abuse', is provided in the School's document 'Bullying and peer-on-peer abuse: strategy and procedures'. - 38.
-It is not acceptable to tolerate any of these forms of peer-on-peer abuse as "banter", or "just part of growing up", or "boys being boys".
-Staff must not attempt to deal with it solely on their own initiative, or believe their own intervention to be an end to the matter.
-Abuse by young people must be taken as seriously as abuse by adults.
-Every potential instance must be investigated, and subject to the same safeguarding procedures.
-This means following the guidance in paragraphs 29 and 30, and reporting to the DSL or Deputy DSLs, who will investigate as appropriate.
+- sexting, which is also called Youth Produced Sexual Imagery ('YPSI'), is the creation and sharing of sexualised images by people under the age of 18, usually via mobile phones, social media sites or direct messaging such as 'Snapchat' or 'WhatsApp'.
+Even for a child, making, viewing or sharing a sexual image of someone under 18 is a criminal offence, and for a variety of reasons can quickly become harmful behaviour.
+'Sexting' is thus a safeguarding issue and in every instance must be referred to the DSL or Deputy DSLs, who will then follow the School's protocol (which is based on the UKCCIS guidance).
+In particular, members of staff who suspect that a sexualised image of a child is contained on an electronic device should not ask to view the image, but should consider confiscation (while bearing in mind that the confiscation of one pupil's device may quickly affect the circulation or deletion of images amongst other children).
+Information for school staff on the confiscation of devices from pupils is given in the government's document Searching, screening and confiscation. - violence, physical abuse and bullying (including online bullying through social networks, online games or mobile phones).
+Single or multiple instances of punching, hitting, jabbing, kicking, shaking, slapping, gripping, biting, hair pulling (etc) may well cause harm, and staff should ensure they report every instance as a possible safeguarding issue.
+Staff should also be alert to potentially harmful initiation or 'hazing'-type violence and rituals, especially amongst boys, such as bed-flipping or the football-based game 'bums'.
+Any form of bullying can become emotionally harmful, and thus abusive, in that it can quickly have a profound effect on a young person's development.
+More detailed information on reporting bullying, and the point at which 'bullying' becomes 'abuse', is provided in the School's 'Anti-Bullying Policy'. - 38.
+It is not acceptable to tolerate any form of peer-on-peer abuse physical, sexual or emotional as "banter", or "just part of growing up", or "kids having a laugh", or "boys being boys".
+It must be taken as seriously as abuse by adults and be subject to the same safeguarding procedures.
+At Charterhouse, all staff are trained in responding to potential peer-on-peer abuse, for example: - following the School's guidance on child disclosures (see paragraph 60 forwards (p.19) below) - intervention and/or de-escalation strategies for incidents - ensuring the welfare of those involved is checked - ensuring timely reporting

+The training makes it clear that staff must not attempt to deal with peer-on-peer abuse as a pastoral, classroom or disciplinary issue, and should not impose their own thresholds before referring concerns to the DSL or Deputy DSL.
 It is true there will sometimes be a grey area between, on the one hand, incidents which should be regarded as abusive, and on the other, incidents which are more properly dealt with in schools such as (for example) children fighting or experimenting sexually.
-The DSL or Deputy DSLs will advise staff on thresholds.
+The DSL or Deputy DSLs will advise staff on thresholds, and will investigate every potential instance of peer-on-peer abuse.